Draconizations/malachite/docs/general/transitions.md

   transition-timing-function: ease-out;
 }
 ```
+This creates a transition that in total takes 0.6s to complete, with the element fading to 0% opacity using `ease-in` timing, then fading back in using `ease-out`.

-This will produce the same default fade effect that is included with Malachite.
+This is the same default fade effect that is included with Malachite.